-This is the page where you can find introductory information about how to care for the photographs and paintings in your museum collection.
+On this page you can find introductory information about how to care for the photographs and paintings in your collection.

 From the Illinois Collection Preservation Network, a two-part webinar on caring for and preserving photographs and still images.